rymane/katacoda-scenarios/CI/step5.md

 Run the tests `npm run test`{{execute}}.

 **Note:** There is no need to mock the data model in the other tests we created in the previous step.
-This is because the API responses are sent in the policy middleware, which means that `Todos.create` newer gets called.
+This is because the API responses are sent in the policy middleware, which means that `Todos.create` never gets called.

 `jest.mock(moduleName)`- Mocks the module given as a parameter.

 `mockFn.mockReturnValue(value)` - Takes an argument `value` which will be returned whenever the mock function `mockFn` is called.
 This function assumes that the mocked function is synchronous, which all calls to our data model are.
 However, if a persistent database is used, these calls will often be asynchronous.
-In that case, one must use the mocking function `mockResolvedValue(value)` instead, which is useful to mock asynchronous functions in asynchronous tests.
+In that case, one must use the mocking function `mockResolvedValue(value)` instead, which is useful to mock asynchronous functions.

 #### Lets add some more mocked tests